Skip to Content

 Side by side comparison of a properly grilled panini bread roll stuffed with cheese, roasted pork, ham, and pickles

-You asked me to post some less than perfect results.
+You asked me to post some less-than-perfect results.
 My perfectionist self is doing it under duress.

 Even though the first attempt tasted amazing, our Panini skills needed some work as you can see!
 Like anything, practice makes perfect.